googlefonts/dosis-vf/docs/README.md

 * :warning: **WARN** MS-FonVal: Not all extremes are marked with the on-curve control points  DETAILS: Glyph index 405
 * :warning: **WARN** MS-FonVal: Not all extremes are marked with the on-curve control points  DETAILS: Glyph index 423
 * :warning: **WARN** MS-FonVal: The unitsPerEm value is not a power of two DETAILS: 1000
+* :warning: **WARN** MS-FonVal: The created time is an unlikely value DETAILS: created = 3623185780 (Wednesday, October 24, 2018 12:29 AM)
-* :warning: **WARN** MS-FonVal: The modified time is an unlikely value DETAILS: modified = 3623169309 (Tuesday, October 23, 2018 7:55 PM)
+* :warning: **WARN** MS-FonVal: The modified time is an unlikely value DETAILS: modified = 3623192465 (Wednesday, October 24, 2018 2:21 AM)
 * :warning: **WARN** MS-FonVal: The lowestRecPPEM value may be unreasonably small DETAILS: lowestRecPPEM = 6
 * :warning: **WARN** MS-FonVal: Ascender is different than OS/2.usWinAscent.
 Different line heights on Windows and Apple DETAILS: hhea.Ascender = 1027, OS/2.usWinAscent = 1123
 * :warning: **WARN** MS-FonVal: The LineGap value is less than the recommended value DETAILS: LineGap = 0, recommended = 96
 * :warning: **WARN** MS-FonVal: The leftSideBearing is greater than the advance width (unlikely value) DETAILS: glyph# 418
 * :warning: **WARN** MS-FonVal: The leftSideBearing is greater than the advance width (unlikely value) DETAILS: glyph# 422
 * :warning: **WARN** MS-FonVal: The leftSideBearing is greater than the advance width (unlikely value) DETAILS: glyph# 425
-* :warning: **WARN** MS-FonVal: Loca references a glyf entry which length is not a multiple of 4 DETAILS: Number of glyphs with the warning = 1
+* :warning: **WARN** MS-FonVal: Loca references a glyf entry which length is not a multiple of 4 DETAILS: Number of glyphs with the warning = 206
 * :warning: **WARN** MS-FonVal: maxSizeOfInstructions computation not via either approved method DETAILS: glyf maxSizeOfInstructions=341, prep size=203, fpgm size=3605, whereas maxp maxSizeOfInstruction is 3605

 </details>